codacy/codacy-eslint-legacy/docs/description/no-mixed-requires.md

+---
-# no-mixed-requires
+title: no-mixed-requires

-Disallows `require` calls to be mixed with regular variable declarations.
+rule_type: suggestion
+---

 This rule was **deprecated** in ESLint v7.0.0.
-Please use the corresponding rule in [`eslint-plugin-node`](https://github.com/mysticatea/eslint-plugin-node).
+Please use the corresponding rule in [`eslint-plugin-n`](https://github.com/eslint-community/eslint-plugin-n).

 In the Node.js community it is often customary to separate initializations with calls to `require` modules from other variable declarations, sometimes also grouping them by the type of module.
 This rule helps you enforce this convention.